dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

 In this case, we've created a component called `Paragraphs` (traditionally starting with a capital letter) with the `React.createClass` function.
-This function accepts an object, with a single required key of `render` whose value must be a function that returns a single JSX element (such as could be pass to `React.render`).
+This function accepts an object, with a single required key of `render`.
+The `render` key has to be a function that will `return` JSX.

 Once we create a component, we can use it in JSX directly, as if it was an HTML tag.

+So in the example above...
+First, we create the `Paragraphs` component with the `React.createClass` function.
+Next, in the `render` key of `createClass`, we use JavaScript and JSX to define our variables as we did previously.
+We then `return` the output we want for our `Paragraphs` component.
+Now we can call `<Paragraphs />` as a unique HTML tag whenever we need it.

-We can use a component inside other components.
+We can call our new `Paragraphs` component directly in `React.render`, or we can use it inside other components.

 ```JavaScript
 var Paragraphs = React.createClass({